 Lahey Hospital & Medical Center's Department of Dermatology is affiliated with the Harvard Medical School Dermatology Residency Program.
 This allows our fellows to participate in weekly Grand Rounds and other didactic sessions sponsored by the residency.
-Grand Rounds and other lectures are held at Massachusetts General Hospital (MGH) in Boston.
+Grand Rounds and other lectures are held at Massachusetts General Hospital (MGH), Beth Isral Deaconess Medical Center (BIDMC) and Brigham and Women's Hospital (BWH), all in Boston.

 This program is designed for certified nurse practitioners who have a lifelong commitment to learning and who are seeking a career in dermatology.
 Several years of clinical experience in a general medical setting is preferred.
 Massachusetts state licensure and nurse practitioner certification is also required.